2026 Local Law 11 Update - The Get Sheds Down Plan

 Once the inspection is complete, the QEWI files a report with the Department of Buildings via its system DOB NOW: Safety.
 The report must be filed within 60 days of final inspection.
 Often after the inspection is filed by the QEWI, the Department of Buildings will send its own inspector to take a look at the exterior and see if there were any obvious oversights.

 New York City has “cycles” of Local Law 11.
-A new cycle starts every five years within each, buildings are separated into three sub-cycles that dictate when their facades must be inspected.
+A new cycle starts every 6-12 years within which buildings are separated into three sub-cycles that dictate when their facades must be inspected.
 A building’s sub-cycle is determined by the last digit of its block number.
 Each sub-cycle has a two year window to conduct its inspection in order to give buildings flexibility and avoid unserviceable spikes of demand for QEWIs.

 What happens when a violation is found?